substance/document/README.md

 # Substance Document Model

 The **Substance Document Model** is a standard for representing and programmatically manipulating *digital* documents.
 It doesn’t make any assumptions on a concrete type or structure.
 Instead it is supposed to be a foundation to create your own document model on top of it, tailored to your particular use-case.
-A Substance document model can range from loosly structured documents involving sections and text, such as reports or articles to things that you wouldn’t consider a document anymore but in fact are.
+A Substance document model can range from loosly structured documents involving headings and text, such as reports or articles to things that you wouldn’t consider a document anymore but in fact are.

 We've put a lot of thoughts into the design of this module.
 This first release is a result of almost 6 months of research and development.